veerendra2/veerendra2.github.io/content/posts/kubernetes-the-hard-way-3.md

 ![List Nodes Image](/get_nodes.jpg)

 # 10. Configuring kubectl for Remote Access
-In this section, we will generate kubeconfig file for `admin` user.
+In this section, we will generate a kubeconfig file for `admin` user.
 The kubeconfig file requires Kubernetes API server IP which is nginx load balancer docker container’s IP

 ```bash
 ## On host